PSORIASIS

 Psoriasis is now known to be a polygenic disease, which means that not one, but many genes affect the onset and development of the disease.

-A genetic predisposition to psoriasis means that if you have a family member with the disease, your risk of developing it also increases.
+A genetic predisposition to psoriasis means that if you have family members with the disease , your risk of developing it also increases.
 However, it should be emphasized that genetics is not a decisive factor in developing psoriasis.
 Environmental factors such as stress, infections, skin trauma or certain medications can also play a role in the onset and development of psoriasis.
 This means that even if you have a genetic predisposition, it does not mean that you will necessarily develop the disease.
 Genetics is only one of the factors that influence the development of psoriasis.

 What causes psoriasis?

 Scientists often identify the immune system as one of the triggers for psoriasis.
-That includes:
+This includes:

 • Metabolic disorders